 A good example is the Nollywood world which comprises mostly people who can display their acting, dancing and singing skills or talent.
 To cur it short, theatre arts is also one of the overrated courses in Nigeria.

 Read also: 6 common problems affecting Nigerian youths

 I hope this article assists in whetting your appetite for some university courses that are overrated in Nigeria.
 By now, you should know how to look out for and factors to consider when choosing a course to study.

 There is a tiny possibility you can get a career from the list of courses above.
 But that’s if you are either academically sound or you have a strong connection.
 In Nigeria, we call the latter “long legs.”
 However, whatever course you study, try to be innovative.

 Even if there is a low demand for your course in Nigeria, it doesn’t mean your creative skills or course can’t earn you a living in another country.
-Subscribe to our newsletter to learn more about related posts.
+Subscribe to our newsletter or join our whatsapp community to learn more about related posts.
 Thanks for your time!